aayush-yb/C-C-JAVA-IDE/README.md

        2. Support Multiple Tabs .
        3. Syntax Highlighting & Code Folding .
        4. Quick links to useful programming tutorials .
-       5. View Complete <b>CODEFORCES<b> profile of any user .
+       5. View Complete <b>CODEFORCES</b> profile of any user .
        6. Set Font according to your choice .
        7. Supports UNDO / REDO operations .

 ###   Technology used :
        1. JAVA Application build on NETBEANS .
        2. System Calls to Compile & Run .
+       3. Multithreading is also used .
        3. RsyntaxTextArea library for syntax highlighting .
        4. Codeforces API to retrieve User's complete profile .

 ### New features to be implemented :<br />
        1. Database to store link of useful tutorials on programming and important pdf tutorials in BLOB form .
        2. Database to store links of TODO list .
+(JDBC for all DATABASE handling)
        3. Interactive Console window .

 ### Authors